-Earth & Space Science (03008G1000) Recommended Prerequisite: Biology and Physical Science or Chemistry Lab fee required.
+Earth & Space Science (03008G1000)

+Recommended Prerequisite: Biology and a Physical Science (Physical Science, Chemistry or Physics) Lab fee required.

 This course will emphasize the laboratory application and field study of biological, chemical, and physical principles to the study of selected topics in astronomy, meteorology, geology, oceanography, and associated sciences.
 Topics include astronomy, meteorology, geology, and oceanography.
 Students should be able to apply mathematical skills and math computations.